needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 ## More tips

 1. Always close a running tutorial by completing it OR pressing the **Close** (**X**) near its page count.
 Exiting it in another way might lead to unexpected problems.
-1. Try not to trigger a script compiling operation while a tutorial is running.
 1. You can edit tutorials while they're running, but be careful about changing the completion criteria of a current tutorial page.
 In that specific case, It is better if you select the current page, then click **Back**, change what you want to change, and then proceed to the page again.
 Doing this will also retrigger the custom callbacks that are set to be called when the page is displayed.